-- 4. For exponential models, express as a logarithm the solution to $ab^{ct} = d$ where a, c, and d are numbers and the base b is 2, 10, or e; evaluate the logarithm using technology. \star [Logarithms as solutions for exponentials] - 4.1 Prove simple laws of logarithms.
+- 4. For exponential models, express as a logarithm the solution to $ab^{ct} = d$ where a, c, and d are numbers and the base b is 2, 10, or e; evaluate the logarithm using technology. \star [Logarithms as solutions for exponentials] - 4.1.
+Prove simple laws of logarithms.
 CA ★ - 4.2 Use the definition of logarithms to translate between logarithms in any base.
 CA ★ - 4.3 Understand and use the properties of logarithms to simplify logarithmic numeric expressions and to identify their approximate values.
 CA ★

-Students worked with exponential models in Algebra I and continue this work in Algebra II.
-Since the exponential function $f(x) = b^x$ is always increasing or always decreasing for $b \ne 0$, 1, it can be deduced that this function has an inverse, called the logarithm to the base b, denoted by $g(x) = \log_b x$.
-The logarithm has the property that $\log_b x = y$ if and only if $b^y = x$, and this arises in contexts where one wishes to solve an exponential equation.
-Students find logarithms with base b equal to 2, 10, or e by hand and using technology (MP.5).
-Standards F-LE.4.1-4.3 call for students to explore the properties of logarithms, such as $\log_b xy = \log_b x + \log_b y$, and students connect these properties to those of exponents (e.g., the previous property comes from the fact that the logarithm represents an exponent and that $b^{n+m} = b^n \cdot b^m$).
-Students solve problems involving exponential functions and logarithms and express their answers using logarithm notation (F-LE.4).
+Students worked with exponential models in Mathematics II.
+Based on the graph of the exponential function $f(x) = b^x$, students in Mathematics III can deduce that this function has an inverse-which is called the logarithm to the base b and denoted by $g(x) = \log_b x$.
+The logarithm has the property that $\log_b x = y$ if and only if $b^y = x$.
+Students find logarithms with base b equal to 2, 10, or e, by hand and with the assistance of technology (MP.5).
+Students may be encouraged to explore the properties of logarithms (such as $\log_b xy = \log_b x + \log_b y$) and to connect these properties to those of exponents.
+For example, the property just mentioned comes from the fact that the logarithm is essentially an exponent and that $b^{n+m} = b^n \cdot b^m$.
+Students solve problems involving exponential functions and logarithms and express their answers by using logarithm notation (F-LE.4).
 In general, students understand logarithms as functions that undo their corresponding exponential functions; instruction should emphasize this relationship.